Mark Madsen (basketball): Los Angeles D-Fenders (2013)

 Following being waived, Madsen was hired as the assistant coach for the Utah Flash of the NBA Development League (D-League).
 In 2012, he was hired as an assistant coach at Stanford.
 On May 13, 2013, he was named head coach of the Los Angeles D-Fenders, a D-League team owned by the Los Angeles Lakers.

-Los Angeles Lakers
+Los Angeles Lakers (2013-2019)

 On July 19, 2013, Madsen was promoted to a player development coach position with the Lakers.

 On September 16, 2014, Madsen was promoted to full-fledged assistant coach by Byron Scott.
 After Byron Scott was dismissed as head coach of the Lakers, new head coach Luke Walton retained Madsen as assistant coach on July 1, 2016.

 Utah Valley (2019–2023)

 Madsen was hired as the head coach at Utah Valley University on April 14, 2019.

 California (2023–present)

 Madsen was hired as the head coach at the University of California, Berkeley on March 29, 2023.
 Madsen is the 19th men's basketball head coach in Cal history.
 On March 12, 2024, Madsen signed a two-year contract extension through the 2029–30 season.
+His salary for the 2025-2026 season is $2.8 million.